matkapi/postpy2/README.md

 ### AttributeError

 Since `RequestMethods` and `get_request` does not really exists your intelligent IDE cannot help you.
-So PostpyGraphQL tries to correct your mistakes.
+So PostPyGraphQL tries to correct your mistakes.
 If you spell a function or folder wrong it will suggest you the closest name.

 ```$python
 >>> response = runner.RequestMethods.get_requasts()